 Ride the rails, set sail for adventure, take in the big city, and so much more

-We know that families are eager to get out there and see the world—and 2023 is going to be the year that they do it in a major way.
-We expect to see lots of families taking those big trips with both domestic and international destinations on the agenda for 2023.
+We know that families are eager to get out there and see the world—and 2024 is going to be the year that they do it in a major way.
+We expect to see lots of families taking those big trips with both domestic and international destinations on the agenda for 2024.
+Airfare prices continue to remain high but there are more and more ways to find cheaper flights including a bunch of lower-cost airlines that have added US routes this past year.
 Road trips aren’t going away either as families pretty much have these down by now.
-Where will 2023 take you?
+Where will 2024 take you?

 Families Want to Ride the Rails

-According to Pinterest, in 2023 more families will ride the rails for their next vacation.
+According to Pinterest, 2024 brings slow travel to the forefront.
+After the busyness of 2023 with everyone getting back into travel in a big way, 2024 will have families slowing it down and looking for more mellow ways to travel.
+We predict that this will lead to more families will riding the rails for their next vacation.
 Nobody has to drive, your sleeping quarters are included, and you get to see some of the most gorgeous areas of the country.
 Bonus: it's super eco-friendly.
 From trains that take you to five national parks, to those that take you from New England to Florida, there's so much exploring to do.

 All-Inclusives Are Worth the Money

 Once thought of as a honeymoon-only extravagance, families are turning toward all-inclusive properties for vacations, especially when traveling with grandparents.
 Nobody has to cook, you know what you're going to spend in advance and kids will love getting to order mocktails from the swim-up bar.
-Some of our favorite just-opened spots are Club Med Tignes, the ski-in/ski-out resort in the French Alps, and Royal Uno in Cancún.
+Some of our favorite spots: Club Med Miches Playa Esmeralda in the Dominican Republic, Villa la Valencia Beach Resort & Spa in Los Cabos, and Margarita Beach Resort Ambergris Cay in Belize.

-Cruising has seen a major uptick in the past six months and we are looking forward to checking out new ships like Royal Caribbean's new Icon of the Seas in 2023.
+Cruising has seen a major uptick in the past year and we are looking forward to checking out new ships like Royal Caribbean's new Icon of the Seas in 2024.
 Set sail for Alaska to catch the salmon run or book your vacation on the Disney Wish for a trip that's full of character breakfasts and kid activities.

 Those looking to cruise on a smaller scale should look to adventure cruise companies like UnCruise and Adventure Canada where you can expect small ships, small crews, and only a few hundred passengers.
 Bonus: Families will find that expedition cruising offers a level of personalization that you can't get on other cruises.